-On March 23, James sighted 7 grabs (a type of ship common on the Malabar Coast combining an indigenous hull form with a pointed prow, with or without a bowsprit, and European rigging on two to three masts) and 11 gallivats (a type of small armed boat with sails and oars common on the Malabar Coast) belonging to Angre's Fleet off Rajapore (present-day Rajapur).
+On March 23, James sighted 7 grabs (a type of ship common on the Malabar Coast, combining an indigenous hull form with a pointed prow, with or without a bowsprit, and European rigging on two to three masts) and 11 gallivats (a type of small armed boat with sails and oars common on the Malabar Coast) belonging to Angre's Fleet off Rajapore (present-day Rajapur).
 He chased them southwards.

 On March 25, the Marathas landed once more.
 Commodore James was informed that Angre's Fleet was in the harbour of Severndroog.

-On March 29, James and his Maratha allies approached Severndroog, Angre's Fleet immediately slipped their cables and ran out to sea, the gallivats towing the larger vessels.
+On March 29, James and his Maratha allies approached Severndroog.
+Angre's Fleet immediately slipped their cables and ran out to sea, the gallivats towing the larger vessels.
 This gave them a great advantage over the British ships, as there was little wind.
-The chase continued from daybreak to the afternoon but Angre's Fleet managed to escape.
+The chase continued from daybreak to the afternoon, but Angre's Fleet managed to escape.
 James' squadron then returned to Severndroog.

 Capture of the Fortress of Severndroog

-On April 2, Commodore James began to cannonade and bombard the Fortress of Severndroog but he soon realised that the walls in these quarters were too strong and took a new position allowing him to fire on Fort Goa with his lower deck guns while still cannonading Severndroog with his upper tier.
+On April 2, Commodore James began to cannonade and bombard the Fortress of Severndroog, but he soon realised that the walls in these quarters were too strong and took a new position allowing him to fire on Fort Goa with his lower deck guns while still cannonading Severndroog with his upper tier.
 About noon, the north-east bastion of Severndroog and part of the parapet were laid in ruins.
 A shell set fire to the houses and the ceaseless bombardment prevented the garrison from extinguishing these fires.
 The northerly wind spread the fire all over the fort and a powder magazine blew up.
 A multitude of men, women and children fled to the farther side of the island and embarked in boats.
-Most of them were captured by the Swallow (16) who was stationed to the south to prevent any succours from being thrown into the island on that side.
+Most of them were captured by the Swallow (16) which was stationed to the south to prevent any assistance from the mainland on that side.
 Commodore James then turned all his fire on Fort Goa and, after a severe cannonade, the enemy hung out a flag of truce.
 However, the governor of the fort had managed to cross over to Severndroog with a picked force of sepoys.
 The governor was now in possession of the Island of Severndroog while Commodore James had made himself master of the three coastal forts.
 The governor was resolved to hold his position until the arrival of reinforcements from Dabul.
 The British landed a number of seamen under the cover of the fire from the ships.
-These seamen ran up to the gates and with their axes cut open the gate of the sally port and entered into the fortress which soon surrendered.
+These seamen ran up to the gates and with their axes cut open the gate of the sally port and entered into the fortress, which soon surrendered.

-Meanwhile, on April 6, Rear-Admiral Watson, who was still stationed near Madras (present-day Chennai), sailed to Trincomalee on the coast of Ceylon to avoid the risk of bad weather on the Coast of Coromandel (south-eastern coast of the Indian sub-continent.
+Meanwhile, on April 6, Rear-Admiral Watson, who was still stationed near Madras (present-day Chennai), sailed to Trincomalee on the coast of Ceylon to avoid the risk of bad weather on the Coast of Coromandel (south-eastern coast of the Indian sub-continent).

 On April 8, Commodore James anchored off Bankot (Fort Victoria), the most northern port of any consequence of all Angre's dominion.